A&M Records, Inc. v. Napster, Inc.

 A&M Records, Inc. v.
 Napster, Inc., 239 F.3d 1004 (9th.
-Cir., 2001) was a landmark intellectual property case in which the United States Court of Appeals for the Ninth Circuit affirmed the a district court ruling that the defendant, peer-to-peer file sharing service Napster, could be held liable for contributory infringement and vicarious infringement of copyright.
+Cir., 2001) was a landmark intellectual property case in which the United States Court of Appeals for the Ninth Circuit affirmed a district court ruling that the defendant, peer-to-peer file sharing service Napster, could be held liable for contributory infringement and vicarious infringement of copyright.
 This was the first major case to address the application of copyright laws to peer-to-peer file sharing.

 While A&M Records served as the lead plaintiff, Napster was sued by 18 different record companies, all of which were members of the Recording Industry Association of America (RIAA).
 Additionally, songwriters Jerry Leiber and Mike Stoller were included on the Circuit Court appeal, representing the interests of "all others similarly situated."

 Background

-Napster was started in 1999 by 18 year-old Shawn Fanning.
+Napster was founded in 1999 by 18 year-old Shawn Fanning.
 Napster provided a platform for users to download compressed digital music files, specifically MP3s, from other users' music libraries.
 Unlike many peer-to-peer services, however, Napster included a central server that indexed connected users and files available on their machines, creating a searchable list of music available across Napster's network.
 Napster's ease of use compared to other peer-to-peer services quickly made it a popular service for music enthusiasts to find and download digital song files for free.

 The legacy record industry immediately took action against what it believed to be unauthorized copying of its copyrighted musical works within the Napster service.
 The first suit was filed at the United States District Court for the Northern District of California.

-District Court ruling
+District Court opinion

 The record companies alleged both contributory and vicarious copyright infringement by Napster, and filed a motion for a preliminary injunction in order to stop the exchange of the plaintiffs' songs on the service immediately.

 Judge Marilyn Hall Patel of the United States District Court for the Northern District of California granted the preliminary injunction, on the grounds that the plaintiffs demonstrated a reasonable likelihood of success.
-She issued an injunction which preliminarily prohibited Napster: "from engaging in, or facilitating others in copying, downloading, uploading, transmitting, or distributing plaintiffs' copyrighted musical compositions and sound recordings, protected by either federal or state law, without express permission of the rights owner."
+She issued an injunction which immediately prohibited Napster: "from engaging in, or facilitating others in copying, downloading, uploading, transmitting, or distributing plaintiffs' copyrighted musical compositions and sound recordings, protected by either federal or state law, without express permission of the rights owner."

 Napster appealed this ruling to United States Court of Appeals for the Ninth Circuit.